 Even if we can’t stop feeling sensual urges, we can stop feeding sensual urges

-Suppose we live in a cabin in a forest with many animals living nearby.
+Suppose we live in a forest cabin.
 We may not be able to prevent the arrival of unwanted animals.
 But we can avoid feeding them, thereby taking away their incentive to return.

 To counter such discouragement, we need to differentiate between feeling urges and feeding urges.
 To feel urges means to sense that urges are rising in our consciousness.
 Why do such urges arise?
 Because of outer perception of tempting objects or inner recollection of past indulgences or, most commonly, an indeterminate combination of both.
 Such triggering of urges is often inevitable.
 But it can be inconsequential, provided we don’t feed those urges.

-The Bhagavad-gita (05.23) points to the difference between feeling and feeding urges when it declares that if we tolerate our urges, we will be spiritually situated and satisfied.
+The Bhagavad-gita (05.23) points to the difference between feeling and feeding urges when it declares that if we tolerate our urges, we can become spiritually situated and satisfied.

 How can we stop feeding our urges even when we feel them?
 By intelligence and intention.
 By intelligently differentiating between feeling and feeding urges.
-And by intentionally directing our attention toward something meaningful and fulfilling, such as the service of the all-attractive supreme, Krishna, thereby transcending the urge.
+And by intentionally directing our attention toward something meaningful and fulfilling, such as the service of the all-attractive supreme, Krishna, thereby transcending those urges.